nicfornicola/Compression/README.md

 # Compile and run instructions:
 This is for running in Compression/src/main/java/

-Note: If it says .txt, it could be any file extension
+Note: If the CLI say .txt, it could be any file extension
 Note: in example commands, "->" means a returns b, do not include "->" in command line

 Huffman and LZW: